wangerekaharun/wangerekaharun/README.md

 <br>

 ## Recent Work
+-[Now In Compose](https://gdg.community.dev/events/details/google-gdg-kisumu-presents-google-io-extended-2023-kisumu/): This was a comprehensive workshop on Jetpack Compose focused on best practices for unidirectional state management and tips for using Compose in production.
+Participants learned efficient state handling, testing methodologies, performance optimization, navigation, theming, and handling user input.
+The workshop aimed to empower developers to build maintainable, scalable, and performant UIs using Jetpack Compose
 - [Balancing Technical Accuracy and Simplicity in Technical Writing](https://twitter.com/i/spaces/1YqxoAAQwpMGv?s=20) In this Twitter space hosted by [Jemimmah](https://twitter.com/kavyu_jemimah) from Technier School, I shared my journey in technical writing, the tools one needs as a technical writer, and how to balance technical accuracy and simplicity in technical writing.
 - [IndustryExpertsTalk: Technical writing 101](https://twitter.com/lux_academy/status/1681910327414251523?s=20) In this Twitter Space hosted by [Lux Tech Academy](https://twitter.com/lux_academy), I together with my fellow co-speaker [Bonnie were](https://twitter.com/The_GreatBonnie) sharing our experiences in technical writing from how to get started, and how to improve technical skills.
 The host, Daisy has a number of questions about technical writing and documentation which we were able to answer through the space together with questions from listeners
 - [How to become a GDE: Making it in Tech Series](https://twitter.com/SaruniBM/status/1678405860492468226) This was a Twitter Space Hosted by [Saruni](https://twitter.com/SaruniBM) & [Charity](https://twitter.com/CharityKith) where [Hannah Olukoye(Android GDE),](https://twitter.com/hannah_omu) [Wayne Gakuo (Angular GDE)](https://twitter.com/wayne_gakuo), and I talked about the Google Developer Program, how one can become one, benefits, and our experiences being GDEs.